Dharinicodes/Dharini-portfolio/README.md

-# lesson-3
+# Portfolio
-practicing on how to build a website using html5
+Building a my own website to display my skills using html5